Grow chives indoors for instant access to a flavourful, aromatic herb that packs a punch.

 - The need to divide an established plant

-Chives have a mild but pleasant onion flavor and is the perfect companion as a topping on sandwiches, dressings, soups, stir frys or salads.
+Chives have a mild but pleasant onion flavor and are perfect for a topping on sandwiches, dressings, soups, stir-fries, or salads.

-There are many varieties of chives but most people are familiar with common chives (Allium Schoenoprasum) with its mild onion flavored taste profile, and garlic chives (Allium tuberosum) with its distinct hint of garlic.
+There are many varieties of chives, but most people are familiar with common chives (Allium Schoenoprasum) with their mild onion-flavored taste profile and garlic chives (Allium tuberosum) with their distinct hint of garlic.

 Chives are perennials and grow year-round outdoors.
 But growing outdoors only gives us a harvest period from May through October.

-When we grow chives indoors we extend the growing season to last all year.
-And if managed properly, we can start next year’s growing season with strong plants ready to be transplanted outdoors.
+We extend the growing season to last all year when we grow chives indoors.
+And if managed properly, we can start next year’s growing season with robust plants ready to be transplanted outdoors.

 How to grow chives from seed